MSBivens/bootcamp_flask/README.md

     Be able to check whether a session exists
     Be able to intialize a session
     Be able to modify a session

+Great Number Game, Objectives:
+    Practice using session to store data about a client's history with the web app Practice clearing a session
+    Practice having the server use data submiutted by a client with a form